Is cbd a drug?

-Cannabidiol (CBD) is a chemical substance from the Cannabis sativa plant, also known as cannabis or hemp.
-A specific form of CBD is approved as a drug in the United States, CBD is a chemical found in marijuana.
-CBD does not contain tetrahydrocannabinol (THC), the psychoactive ingredient found in marijuana that produces a high.
-The usual formulation of CBD is oil, but CBD is also sold as an extract, vaporized liquid and oil-based capsule.
+Cannabidiol (CBD) is a chemical compound derived from the Cannabis sativa plant, also known as cannabis or hemp.
+While a specific form of CBD is approved as a drug in the United States, CBD itself is not a drug.
+It is a chemical found in marijuana, but it does not contain tetrahydrocannabinol (THC), the psychoactive ingredient that produces a high.
+CBD is usually formulated as an oil, but it can also be sold as an extract, vaporized liquid, and oil-based capsule.

-A recent study of 84 CBD products purchased online showed that more than a quarter of products contained less CBD than labeling.
-Examining the legality of these measures restricting the free movement of goods within the EU, the court also stated that CBD extracted from cannabis was not a drug within the meaning of the 1961 Convention; and that EU industrial hemp regulations were not applicable to CBD extract, since it is not an agricultural product within the definitions of those regulations.
-CBD oil is made by extracting CBD from the cannabis plant and then diluting it with a carrier oil such as coconut oil or hemp seed oil. .
+A recent study of 84 CBD products purchased online showed that more than a quarter of them contained less CBD than labeling indicated.
+Examining the legality of measures restricting the free movement of goods within the EU, the court also stated that CBD extracted from cannabis was not a drug within the meaning of the 1961 Convention; and that EU industrial hemp regulations were not applicable to CBD extract since it is not an agricultural product within those regulations.
+CBD oil is made by extracting CBD from the cannabis plant and then diluting it with a carrier oil such as coconut oil or hemp seed oil.

 Diana Unverzagt